xyngular/py-xinject/docs/index.md

   name: str = 'original-value'

-# Gets currently active instance of `MyResource`, or lazily creates if
+# Gets currently active instance of `MyUniversalDependency`,
-# needed.
-If system creates a new instance of MyResource, it will save
+# or lazily creates if needed.
+If system creates a new
+# instance of MyUniversalDependency, it will save it and
-# it and reuse it in the future when it's asked for.
+# reuse it in the future when it's asked for.
 #
 # Next, we get value of it's `name` attribute: